-A posterior shoulder dislocation occurs when the head of the humerus moves backwards out of the socket.
-This is a rare shoulder injury as most shoulder dislocations are anterior.
+A posterior shoulder dislocation occurs when the head of the humerus moves backward out of the socket.
+This is a relatively rare injury as most shoulder dislocations are anterior.
+It may be caused by contact sports, car accidents or a fall.
+This shoulder injury results in a complete loss of function and severe pain, for which medical help is urgently needed.

 Posterior shoulder dislocation symptoms